Ali-oss-cell/clink_front_end/DIGITALOCEAN_DEPLOYMENT.md

 # DigitalOcean App Platform Deployment Guide

-This guide will help you deploy the Clink Frontend application to DigitalOcean App Platform.
+This guide will help you deploy the Tailored Psychology Frontend application to DigitalOcean App Platform.

 ## 📋 Prerequisites